belle2/basf2/online_book/basf2/b2bii.rst

    **Questions**:

        * Can I use basf2 to analysis Belle data?
-       * Why can I use the same basf2 particle lists and variables in my b2bii analysis?
+       * Why can't I use the same basf2 particle lists and variables in my b2bii analysis?
        * How to apply PID efficiency weights in my ntuple?

    **Objectives**: